 Young, energetic leadership is reshaping 21st century Africa.
 The Youth, Education, and Sports (YES) with Africa program offers leadership training for youth ages 7–19.
-Youth organizations in the Republics of Benin and Senegal, in partnership with the University of Massachusetts Boston Division of Athletics, Recreation, Special Projects and Programs; and the UMass Boston Center for African, Caribbean and Community Development (CACCD) began the program in 1999.
+Youth organizations in the republics of Benin and Senegal, in partnership with the University of Massachusetts Boston's Division of Athletics, Recreation, Special Projects and Programs and the UMass Boston Center for African, Caribbean and Community Development (CACCD), began the program in 1999.
 As an innovative partnership between public sector, private sector, and nongovernmental organizations, the program has served as a successful model of cooperation, receiving support from USAID, Coca Cola, the US Department of State, and numerous private corporations in Africa.
 YES with Africa participants have gone on to attend West African universities, assume positions of leadership in the local public and private sectors, and participate in nongovernmental organizations.
 Our early emphasis on renewable energy in our technology curriculum has helped encourage implementation of a cutting-edge innovation that can foster growth in local economies.
 An arts program that promotes respect for traditional arts and culture serves a fundamental bridge between generations.

 The program includes periodic seminars on health issues that affect the daily lives of African youth.
 Representatives of local collaborating nongovernmental organizations and specialists in their fields have conducted seminars on topics such as malaria prevention, personal hygiene, nutrition, AIDS, sexually transmitted diseases, and other pertinent subjects.